News Article

 Living in close quarters can often mean you blend the places where you revise and rest.
 I’ve made this mistake countless times, but in reality what this does is make it increasingly difficult for you to switch off from studying when you want to rest or sleep, something that your brain needs to function and do well in your exams (but also for your own wellbeing!)

 Instead, where possible you should try and revise outside of your living space.
 This could be at the kitchen table, or at a local library.
-This helps you to escape when I walked into the private space of my bedroom, meaning you won’t feel guilty or be constantly reminded of studying.
+This helps you to escape when I walk into the private space of my bedroom, meaning you won’t feel guilty or be constantly reminded of studying.

 pet dog laying on bed